 THE STOOGES – Released 50 Years Ago – August 5, 1969

 It’s 2019 OK!
-It’s been 50 years since the first Stooges album was released on August 5, 1969 – two weeks prior to the Woodstock festival – on Elektra Records.
+It’s been 50 years since the first Stooges album was released on August 5, 1969 on Elektra Records – two weeks prior to the Woodstock festival.

-The Stooges had honed their beautiful noise by playing endless gigs at Detroit’s Grande Ballroom – 22 times in 1968.
+The Stooges had honed their beautiful noise by playing endless gigs at Detroit’s Grande Ballroom.
 They refused to be ignored.
-Iggy spent most of his time off the stage and in the midst of the audience, physically demanding audience participation.
+Iggy spent most of his time off the stage and in the midst of the audience, refusing to be ignored and physically demanding their participation.
 Elektra PR man Danny Fields excitedly witnessed this and facilitated The Stooges’ record deal.